Survey & tool

 - Senior managers take responsibility for creating a safe working environment.

 - This organisation appreciates the demands of my job.

 - Work-related stress is recognised as a serious issue and action is taken when required.

 - I get the support and reflective supervision required to manage the emotional demands of my work.

 - I have a ‘safe haven’ at work where I can share my experiences and concerns.

 - There is an understanding of the impact of organisational change, and action is taken to manage this effectively.

 - I am given opportunities to work with others and find solutions to difficulties.

 - I have a sense of belonging and commitment to my team.

 - Managers are sensitive to the feelings of others and offer support.

-- Social work values are at the heart of what we do.
+- Social work values are at the heart of the organisation.

 - I feel respected and supported by my colleagues.

-- Staff feel able to raise issues of bullying and harassment and ‘whistle blow’ if necessary.
+- Staff feel able to raise issues of bullying and harassment and raise concern if necessary.

 - I find my job meaningful.